Bollinenikaveri/weather-forcaste-web/README.md

-# Weather Forecasting Web App
+# Weather Forecasting Web

-This is a weather forecasting web app that provides real-time weather information for a given location.
+This is a weather forecasting web application that provides real-time weather information for a given location.
 The app is built using HTML, CSS, Tailwind, and JavaScript, and it utilizes several APIs to fetch and display the weather data.

 ## Features